 If you want a day out in Chichester Harbour but don’t know where to start, let us take you through the best harbourside villages, coastal views and things to do in the area in our Chichester Harbour travel guide.

 Chichester Harbour is one of England’s designated Areas of Outstanding Natural Beauty (AONB).
 This includes Chichester Harbour and the surrounding land.
-This area makes for a great Sussex day out – or Hampshire day out depending how far east you go – as there are several pretty villages to explore, a beautiful coastline and plenty of space for walking and cycling through the countryside.
+This area of England makes for a great Sussex day out – or Hampshire day out depending how far east you go – as there are several pretty villages to explore, a beautiful coastline and plenty of space for walking and cycling through the countryside.

 Each Chichester Harbour village offers something different, from guided walks, to solar powered boat trips, Victorian oyster boat trips, and one of England’s best sandy beaches too.